ericbartanen/exercise-tracker/README.md

 ## To Do
 - [x] Host and Deploy.
 - [x] If form input is wrong, user should be returned to the form not homepage.
+- [ ] Improve submission confirmation/rejection.
+Use something other than the standard browser alert.